 Statistical methods

 In line with previous studies in this cohort, we compared those exposed to famine in late, mid or early gestation to those unexposed to famine during gestation.
 The latter group combines those born before the famine and those conceived after the famine, who did not differ on any of the outcomes.
 For all parameters, average values during the five-minute rest and stress periods were obtained.
 We used linear and logistic regression to compare the maternal, birth and adult characteristics of people exposed to famine during different periods of gestation to unexposed people (adjusted for sex) (Table 1).
 To test differences in stress responses between exposure-groups, we used repeated measures analyses (linear mixed models, SPSS version 21), applying an unstructured covariance matrix to analyze cardiovascular responses to the stress protocol (stress measure on the three different stress tests minus baseline measure).
 We also computed an average stress reactivity measure (mean of the three stress tasks minus baseline) and investigated differences between exposed and unexposed groups using linear regression analysis.
 In all these models, we adjusted for sex and for baseline level of the tested cardiovascular variable.
-Additionally, to investigate whether effects of prenatal famine exposure differed according to gender, we added an interaction term (sex*exposure) to the repeated measures models investigating autonomic nervous system activity.
+Additionally, to investigate whether effects of prenatal famine exposure differed according to s, we added an interaction term (sex*exposure) to the repeated measures models investigating autonomic nervous system activity.

 Results